codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Form-mechanisms-55ff.md

-## Form mechanisms
 What exactly did happen in our simple form in the previous section ?
 In general, what happens when a user submits a form on a website?

-In the graphic below we see the steps:
+In the graphic below we can see the different steps:

 ![](.guides/img/Form_path.png)